 The following types of insurance should be in every small business owner’s portfolio of protection.

 #1.)
 Liability insurance

-Liability insurance comes in several flavours.
-General liability insurance is the standard product used for any incidents that may require protection against lawsuits and judgements requiring an appeal.
+Liability insurance comes in several types and flavours.
+General liability insurance is the standard product used for any incidents that may require protection against lawsuits and judgments requiring an appeal.